net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 For Linux 64-bit users, ask **Norgg** or **sdrodge** for a build or build instructions.
 For Macintosh 32-bit users, ask **armed_troop** for a build or build instructions.

+###General recommendations
+Timewarping with vessels is very slow above timewarp 100'000x.
+While we will try to improve that for Brouwer, when waiting for a specific date, it is best to reduce the number of vessels in game.
+In particular, asteroids being vessels as far as the game is concerned, removing them is a good idea if you are not interested in them (in particular, if you're using Real Solar Systems, these asteroids are fairly silly).
+In order to do that, simply delete the `<KSP directory>\GameData\Squad\Parts\Misc\PotatoRoid` folder.
+When no vessels are present timewarp should be very smooth, even at 6'000'000x (in Real Solar System).

+###Recommendations for Real Solar System users
+Principia comes with initial state and gravity models configs for all bodies in Real Solar System as of 2015-08-16.
+Moreover, initial states and gravity models are provided for the following bodies from pozine's *RSS Planets & Moons expanded*:
+- Charon
+- Titania
+- Oberon
+- Ariel
+- Umbriel
+- Miranda
+- Ceres
+- Vesta (fresh data from the Dawn mission :smiley:).

+We very strongly recommend that you use Charon, since otherwise Pluto keeps its motion around Charon without having Charon to pull it back, and ends up in a strange orbit.

+*No other bodies are supported*, so if you do install pozine's pack, make sure you remove all other bodies: if Real Solar System is installed and unsupported planets are found, the game will crash.
+This means that you must remove them from the `RSS Planets & Moons.cfg` file, as well as remove their respective folders.
+You should probably remove their textures too, to reduce memory usage.

 ###It's not starting! (`DLLNotFoundException`)
 ####Windows users
 Well, first, make sure you put the DLL in the right place.
 The Principia DLL should be at `<KSP directory>\GameData\Principia\principia.dll`.